alynioke/rtg-mentorship-2022/lecture 1/README.md

     - Create a link on main page that will open page #2.
     - Create a link on page #2 that will lead back to main page

+In real life, if you don't understand the task — you ask manager who gave you task for details.
+So if something is unclear — ask me (Alina) :)

 ---------------

-If something goes very wrong and you are stuck in repeating lecture material — you can see results in [classwork folder](https://github.com/alynioke/rtg-mentorship-2022/tree/main/lecture%201/classwork) here on Github.
+If something goes very wrong and you are stuck in repeating lecture material — you can see end result in [classwork folder](https://github.com/alynioke/rtg-mentorship-2022/tree/main/lecture%201/classwork).
 If issues appear when you're doing homework — you can check code in [homework folder](https://github.com/alynioke/rtg-mentorship-2022/tree/main/lecture%201/homework).
 I encourage you not to copy paste everything from there — after all, in real life, there will be no folder with solutions!
-So use results only when stuck.
+So use results only when really stuck and googling didn't help.
 And as Laura said, "practice brings confidence" — so I hope that you will practice!